EvanCesanek/Ouvrai/README.md

 ouvrai dev studyname # Start development server
 ```

-- This should automatically open [localhost:5173](localhost:5173) in your web browser, where you can test your experiment.
+- This should automatically open [localhost:5173](http://localhost:5173) in your web browser, where you can test your experiment.
+It may take a moment for the page to load as the Firebase emulators start up.
-- To inspect the Firebase emulators (Auth and Realtime Database) during testing, go to [localhost:4001](localhost:4001).
+- To inspect the Firebase emulators (Auth and Realtime Database) during testing, go to [localhost:4001](http://localhost:4001).
 - Design your experiment!
 Edit the experiment file (_`ouvrai/experiments/studyname/index.js`_) in your favorite editor.
-  - Saved changes are immediately reflected at [localhost:5173](localhost:5173).
+  - Saved changes are immediately reflected at [localhost:5173](http://localhost:5173).
+- See the [develop for VR](#develop-for-vr) section for information on how to develop VR experiments.

 ### Create production build